 Can develop over time, as an accumulation of stressors, or as a result of an acute crisis

 Commonly used to describe great psychological pain, an impending clash between external forces and internal capacities.

 The term "nervous breakdown" gained popularity in the early 20th century to describe a major personal crisis of almost any kind, however, according to Dr. Saltz it is not a medical term.
 As mental health became better understood and less stigmatised, the general population’s exposure and adoption of more specific terms (depression, anxiety, panic attack, etc.) became more commonplace and we find nowadays a reduced tendency, mainly in the medical world, to lump specific disorders into the term 'nervous breakdown'.

 It is important to use proper and specific terminology so that we reduce the stigma of mental health issues and get into the habit of talking about these disorders openly, honestly, and objectively.
 Dr. Katie Davis says.
 “Now, when we talk about depression, we can label the disorder itself, and we can describe the specific symptoms, like insomnia, suicidal thoughts, loss of energy, and sleep problems.”

 How the nervous system is affected when experiencing mental health disorders and what are the consequences for our muscles and tissues will be explained in the next article.

-Bowen treatments can help managing stress levels that induce feelings of anxiety, depression, panic attack, etc., by working on the nervous system, activating the 'rest and repair' response and by releasing tension in the body tissues.
+Bowen treatments can help managing stress levels that induce feelings of anxiety, panic attack, etc., by working on the nervous system, activating the 'rest and repair' response and by calming sympathetic activation ('fight or flight') of the body tissues.
 It can also induce a shift from depressed and dissociated states by restoring regulation in the nervous system from dorsal vagal state ('freeze') to ventral vagal state ('social engagement' state).